XanaduAI/strawberryfields/doc/introduction/configuration.rst

 ---------------------

 **authentication_token (str)** (*required*)
-    The authentication token to use when connecting to the API.
-Will be sent with every request in the header.
+    API token for authentication to the Xanadu Cloud platform.
+This is required for submitting remote jobs using :class:`~.StarshipEngine`.
 Corresponding environment variable: ``SF_API_AUTHENTICATION_TOKEN``

 **hostname (str)** (*optional*)
     The hostname of the server to connect to.
 Defaults to ``localhost``.
 Must be one of the allowed hosts.
-Corresponding environment variable: ``SF_API_HOSTNAME``
+Corresponding environment variable:
+    ``SF_API_HOSTNAME``

 **use_ssl (bool)** (*optional*)
     Whether to use SSL or not when connecting to the API.
 True or False.